Riesz transforms and Sobolev spaces associated to the partial harmonic oscillator: Introduction

 \section{Introduction}

-In this paper, we study the Sobolev space associated to the following Schr\"odinger operator in $\mathbb R^{d+1}$, which we will call a partial harmonic oscillator.
-The anisotropy of the operator is used in \cite{Josser} to model magnetic traps in Bose--Einstein condensation.
-It follows from standard theory that $\AH$ is a self-adjoint operator, that $\sigma ( \AH)=\sigma_{\textup{ac}}( \AH)=[d, \infty) $ with embedded generalized eigenvalues $2k+d$ for $k\geq 1$, and that $\AH$ has no singular spectrum.
+In this paper, we consider the following Schr\"odinger operator in $\mathbb R^{d+1}$, which we will call a partial harmonic oscillator.
+The anisotropy of the operator is used in \cite{AHS, Josser} to model magnetic traps in the Bose--Einstein condensation.
+It is well known in \cite{AHS} that $\AH$ is a self-adjoint operator, $\sigma ( \AH)=\sigma_{\textup{ac}}( \AH)=[d, \infty) $ with embedded generalized eigenvalues $2k+d$ for $k\geq 1$, and that there is no singular spectrum.